Ianbot-rgb/DSAMidterm/Setting-up GIt & Github.md

 2. Click Install.

     ![](<pictures/click install.png>)
-3. Download the most appropriate one for your setup.
+3. Download the installer that matches your operating system.

     ![](pictures/Installer.png)
     4. Run the installer, then press next until it starts downloading.